Syracuse, NY: 364 Health Violations - 38/100 (2026)

 - Average lead level: 0.007 mg/L.

-Who Supplies Your Water in Syracuse
+Water Quality in Syracuse

 We track water quality and home safety data for 28 ZIP codes in Syracuse, New York (population ~229,027), covering 8 community water systems serving approximately 581,280 people region-wide.